-8. Bilateral lines
+Bilateral lines

 The Group companies have credit facilities with various banks to finance general corporate needs which are being renewed in accordance with the Group's finance needs.
-The facilities mainly comprise of short-term loans of the parent company Hellenic Petroleum S.A.
-Commencing from the 1st quarter of 2019, the Group achieved significant improvements in cost.
+The facilities are mainly comprised of short-term loans of the parent company.
+During the first quarter of 2019, the Group achieved significant improvements in cost, which were further improved in the second quarter of 2019.

-9. Finance leases
+Finance leases